Wearer of Many Hats: One Management Style Does Not Fit All

 by Jeffrey Young

-Managing a group successfully can require several different styles, depending on the individuals and the situation involved.
+The management style you use with your group can require several different styles to be effective, depending on the individuals and the situation involved.
 The author takes a look at 5 different approaches – or “hats” – that managers might use in managing their group.

 If you treat your employees like a cookie cutter, you just might get some funny-tasting cookies.